 Roles and Responsibilities of an Electrical Engineer

 Electrical engineers have important roles and responsibilities.
 They create electrical system plans, ensuring they meet safety standards and regulations.
 They also design circuits to ensure the smooth and efficient flow of electricity.

 Once the plans are ready, electrical engineers supervise the installation of electrical components and systems, ensuring everything is done correctly and safely.
 They troubleshoot any issues that may arise, from malfunctioning circuits to power outages.

 In addition, electrical engineers conduct tests and inspections to ensure that electrical systems perform as expected.
 They continuously work on improving existing systems and developing new technologies to make electrical systems more efficient and sustainable.

-A bachelor’s degree is required, to become an electrical engineer.
-Students can earn a BSEE (bachelor of science in electrical engineering) and the closely related BSCpE (bachelor of science in computer engineering) at many qualified universities.
+A bachelor’s degree is required to become an electrical engineer.
+Students can earn a Bachelor of Science in Electrical Engineering (BSEE) or a Bachelor of Science in Computer Engineering (BSCpE) at many qualified universities.

-Following is an example list of required courses from Florida A&M:
+Here’s an example list of required courses from Florida A&M University:

 - Engineering Lab

 - General Chemistry I with Lab